 There are a number of expenses that have to be accounted and taken into consideration when purchasing an investment property.
 These factors are essential as they can be the sole determinant as to whether you have invested in a profitable property or a damp squib.

 1. Check the premises if there are any areas that require repair.

 3. Check if the property is indulged in any legal matters.

 There are various other factors, you can add to the list in order to get more experienced.
 You can formulate your own list of factors that you want to take into consideration for any investment.
 If you are like most investors and have borrowed money from the bank for the purpose of buying investment property, then you will have a certain interest to pay to the bank.
 Just remember, sometimes it is required to fork out on rent received and pay capital gains tax should you decide to sell the property.
-Well, if you can learn working around this creatively, then you can get things sorted out The Haze.
+Well, if you can learn working around this creatively, then you can get things sorted out.